gabdube/native-windows-gui/readme.md

 ## 1.0 release checklist

 This is the list of remaining task to complete for the 1.0 release.
-Created `2020-06-13`, updated `2020-06-16`
+Created `2020-06-13`, updated `2020-06-27`

 * ☐ Finish up the `ListView` controls
 * ☐ Implement events in the derive partials
 * ☐ Cleanup resources in derive partial
+* ☐ Passes the "root" UI in the NWG partials
 * 🗹 Load font from files
 * 🗹 Load font from memory
 * 🗹 Finishing the `OnKeyPress` event
-* ☐ Add the tree-view events
+* 🗹 Add the tree-view events
 * 🗹 Add cursor in embed resources
 * 🗹 Implement `std::Error` for `NwgError`